 But, out of the many movements out there, these 10 lifts soar above the rest.

-No other lifts can rival their ability to build overall muscle size, strength and definition.
+No lifts can rival their ability to build muscle size, strength, and definition.

 “The Rule is: The Basics are the Basics and you can’t beat the Basics” – Charles Poliquin, The Strength Sensei

 “The Basics” are good, old fashioned barbell and bodyweight exercises.
 Both are a must for the beginner and veteran trainers.

 This article takes us back to basics, because you can’t beat the basics.

 Barbell and bodyweight exercises are the best lifts to build muscle mass as well as a create a lean, balanced, and proportional physique that looks good from all angles.

 Barbell and bodyweight exercises are like blocking and tackling is to football.
 If you can’t block you get sacked, and if you can’t tackle you get ran over.
 No plays can develop for the offense without blockers, which means no points and no wins.
 And your a hopeless defender without tackling skills.